jdawsondev/support-ticket-agent/README.md

 ### 1. Setup the Database

-Navigate to the `api` directory and start the MySQL container:
+Navigate to the `api` directory and start the PostgreSQL container:

 ```bash
 cd api
 docker-compose up -d
 ```

-This will start a MySQL 8.0 instance on port 3306.
-Data is persisted in `api/mysql_data`.
+This will start a PostgreSQL 15 instance on port 5432.
+Data is persisted in `api/pg_data`.

 ### 2. Configure Environment